Skip to main content

 Despite its comprehensive feature set, FieldPulse contains a critical structural dependency: a salaried human must remain at the center of the workflow.
 Software cannot pick up a ringing phone.

 Someone must answer the phone when customers call with an emergency.
 Someone must open the CRM, cross-reference availability, and manually create the job ticket.
-Someone must manually assign the technician and confirm the booking.
+Someone must manually assign the tech and confirm the booking.

 Operational StepvsFieldPulse WorkflowDispatchNode AI Workflow